CodeGlassDotIO/Docs/_docs/features/ProfilingDataFiltering.md

 id: 7: Regex filter : Debug              : All modifiers allowed. <- Is unreachable, but we do not remove regex filters automatically.
 ```

 # Filter Rule Types
-We currently have three types of filters rules that you can apply on every [Filter Groups](#filter-groups).
+We currently have three types of filters rules that you can apply on every [filter groups](#filter-groups).

 Below we go into more detail about each type.

-## Namespace filter Rule
+## Namespace Filter Rule
-With this filter, you can supply a [namespace path](#namespace-path) to an item you want to filter or not by setting the allowed [Access modifiers](#access-modifiers).
+With this filter, you can supply a [namespace path](#namespace-path) to an item you want to filter or not by setting the allowed [access modifiers](#access-modifiers).
 If you supply a path that has other items below it (like a namespace), the rule will also apply to those items.
 To exempt an item you have to override it with another rule.

 If a namespace filter becomes unreachable by another [rule](#filter-rule-types) it will be deleted to improve performance.